rychu-tech/trees/README.md

 ## Setting up

-To run the application, navigate to the main folder and run commands:
+To run the application, navigate to the backend folder and run command:
 1. To generate jar file
 ```
 mvn package -Dmaven.test.skip